Why take Chinese herbs?

 In China, herbal medicine is an accepted part of healthcare, with many state hospitals offering Chinese herbs alongside Western treatment.
 The number of Chinese research institutes and training faculties focussing on Chinese herbs attest to their effectiveness.

 Modern research in the West is increasingly confirming that individual herbs do have the properties that the classical Chinese texts ascribe to them (the work of Tu YouYou, who jointly received the 2015 Nobel Prize for Medicine was based on a Traditional Chinese Medicine).
 However modern science is a long way from understanding the many complex interactions of active ingredients that make a full traditional formula so effective.

-For more information on the effectiveness of Chinese Herbal Medicine, please see the RCHM’s Getting to the Root campaigns, showcasing how Chinese herbs can be used for the treatment of eczema with an fascinating article, research and a eye-opening patient story.
+For more information on the effectiveness of Chinese Herbal Medicine, please see the RCHM’s Getting to the Root information pages, featuring articles, research and patient stories on the treatment of eczema, pain and migraine with Chinese Medicine.

 How are Chinese herbs different from Western medicines?